Melexandils/CAD-CFD-learning/tutorials-solidworks/introduction_to_solidworks/overview.md

-# Lesson 01 — Basic Sketching
+# Introduction to Solidworks — Basic Sketching

 **Date:** (12.12.2025)
 **Objective:** Complete the first SolidWorks tutorial and learn the basics of 2D sketching and drawing.